How to Install Telnet on Debian 13, 12 and 11

 telnet 192.168.1.100 22

-When successful, the connection shows Connected to followed by the server address.
-Conversely, if the port is closed or filtered, you will see Connection refused or the connection will time out.
+When the port is reachable, the client prints Connected to.
+If the port is closed or filtered, you will see Connection refused or a timeout instead.

 telnet example.com 80